 What can I do if my child is acting like this?

 Even if your child doesn’t have oppositional defiant disorder, he or she may still act like this sometimes.
 But there are ways you can help.

 1. Don’t blame yourself.

-There is no single factor that has been identified as causing ODD.
+There is no single factor that has been identified as causing oppositional defiant disorder.
 It may have something to do with the child’s environment or temperament.
 Usually it’s a combination of a number of things.

 2. Get a parenting plan in place